 Now that each strategy for OmniAuth is its own gem, I’m putting a public call out to any and all companies with APIs, but especially companies that are already on a Ruby stack.
 I would like to get companies on board for maintaining their own “official” OmniAuth strategies.
 This gives developers using your API the simplest possible means of authenticating to your service and will only help you get more developer traction and experimentation.

-I'm also happy to announce that our first "official" strategy maintainers are none other than GitHub!
+I’m also happy to announce that our first “official” strategy maintainers are none other than GitHub!
 You can say hello to the official GitHub OmniAuth strategy and be sure that any changes to the GitHub API will be safely transitioned into the gem immediately.
 My hope is that going forward many more companies will join the official strategy ranks.
-If you're interested in maintaining an official strategy, you don't need my permission but I'd love to hear about it so shoot me a message on GitHub.
+If you’re interested in maintaining an official strategy.

 Where’s That Strategy?